CONDOTH1/boris-bikes/README.md

 **Step 12. **

 Only allowed one bike out at a time.
 Requires bike to be docked before can be released.

+**Step 13. **

+Complete.

+**Step 14. **

+Allowed for a total of 20 bikes to exist.
+This is reflected in both dock and release bike.

+**Step 15. **

+Created an empty and full private method to manage capacity.